-Gilmour's journey from Ayrshire to Euros
+Gilmour's journey from Ayrshire to the top

 Just as he has been developmentally ahead of the curve at club level, there is precedence for his current mature-beyond-his-years performances on the international stage.

-Gilmour has been a regular in Scotland youth teams since under-15s level, and in 2018 he was selected for the Toulon Tournament, a prestigious under-21 tournament in France.
+Gilmour has been a regular in Scotland youth teams since under-15s level and, in 2018, he was selected for the Toulon Tournament, a prestigious under-21 tournament in France.

-"It was an example of a young player being fast-tracked and the player rewarding the staff with real high-level performances and influencing games," says Scotland under-21s manager Scot Gemmill.
+"It was an example of a young player being fast-tracked and the player rewarding the staff with real high-level performances and influencing games," Scotland under-21s manager Scot Gemmill says.
 "He just took it in his stride."

-"Billy's standards of training, of his work ethic, his desire to learn, to be the best and to out-work everybody every day - that's why I wasn't surprised he got into the [Euro 2020] squad," says Grady.
+Grady adds: "Billy's standards of training, of his work ethic, his desire to learn, to be the best and to out-work everybody every day - that's why I wasn't surprised he got into the [Euro 2020] squad.

 "Steve Clarke, getting his eyes on him on a daily basis, cannot help thinking, 'this boy's for me'."

-The young players in the SFA's Performance Schools are asked to choose elite players in their position around whom they will model their game.
+The young players in the SFA's performance schools are asked to choose elite players in their position around whom they will model their game.
 The boys study videos and design drills around what they have seen.

 Setting his sights on becoming one of the world's best centre-midfielders, Gilmour chose Andres Iniesta and Cesc Fabregas, two European champions with Spain whom he is now emulating with his impressive Euro displays.

-"He always said he wanted to be one of the best players in the world," says Goldie.
+"He always said he wanted to be one of the best players in the world," Goldie adds.
 "He's on track to achieve that."